 Overview

 Missouri’s FY2024 budget from the General Assembly signed into law by Gov. Parson provided $20 million of General Revenue for an environmental study more than 250 miles of the I-44 corridor from the Oklahoma state line to the Franklin County/St Louis County line.
-This study is a critical step to preparing for future projects on I-44.
+This study was a critical step to preparing for future projects on I-44.

 Study Goals